 Episode 70 of the Fastest Known Podcast discussed “The Gear of the Decade”, with all four FKT.com principals: Peter Bakwin, Buzz Burrell, Jeff Schuler, and Craig Randall.
 What is the best gear to help FKTers move faster, easier, and safer in the mountains and trails?
 Listen and Subscribe!

 This Article provides the name of each piece of gear we thought changed the game.
-Disclaimer - NOT: there are no hot links to these products because we have no affiliate or sponsorship with any of these companies.

 Be sure to post YOUR Comments!
 What has worked for you?
 What flopped?
 And what gear do you want but doesn’t exist?